russhughes/ClassBotLib/README.md

 ## ClassBot
 `ClassBot::ClassBot(int l1 = 9, int l2 = 7, int l3 = 8, int l4 = 6, int r1 = 2, int r2 = 4, int r3 = 3, int r4 = 5, int ServoPin = A0);`

 Constructor, create's the ClassBot object and configures the library.
+Be sure to set your stepper motor pins if your bot is wired differently then the default.

 #### Parameters
 | Parameter | Description | Default Value |